dangsonbk/1linePython/README.md

 ## 1linePython

-Collection of one-liner Python answers on some online code challenges.
+A collection of one-liner Python answers on some online code challenges.

-Idea of this repository came when I challenged [shinez1997](https://github.com/shinez1997) for resolving code problems on [binarysearch.com](https://binarysearch.com/) with only one line of Python code.
-He is better than me in every aspect of coding and this is only way I can beat him somehow.
+The idea of this repository came when I challenged [shinez1997](https://github.com/shinez1997) to resolve code problems on [binarysearch.com](https://binarysearch.com/) with only one line of Python code.
+He is better than me in every aspect of coding, and this is only way I can beat him somehow.

 ## Rules
-- Answer is on the same line with the `return`.
+- The answer is on the same line with the `return`.
-- No module imported except defaults by code challenge platforms.
+- No module is imported except defaults by code challenge platforms.
-- Must not reach TLE of code challenge platform.
+- Must not reach the TLE of the code challenge platform.
-- Hack, trick or whatever that fit in one line and pass the tests is accepted.
+- Hack, trick, or whatever that fits in one line and pass the tests is accepted.

 Example:
 ```python